 - Vaccines protect people from diseases such as chicken pox, influenza (flu), and polio.
 Vaccines are given by needle injection (a shot), by mouth, or sprayed into the nose.
 The process of getting a vaccine is called vaccination or immunization.

-- There are no vaccines to prevent or cure HIV, but people with HIV can benefit from vaccines against other diseases.
-The following vaccines are recommended for all people with HIV: hepatitis B; human papillomavirus (HPV) (for those up to age 26); influenza (flu); meningococcal; pneumococcal (pneumonia); and tetanus, diphtheria, and pertussis (a single vaccine that protects against the three diseases).
-Every 10 years, a repeat vaccine against tetanus and diphtheria is also recommended.
+- There are no vaccines to prevent or treat HIV, but people with HIV can benefit from vaccines against other diseases.
+The following vaccines are recommended for all people with HIV: hepatitis B; human papillomavirus (HPV) (for those up to age 26); influenza (flu); meningococcal; pneumococcal (pneumonia); and tetanus, diphtheria, and pertussis (a single vaccine protects against these three diseases).

 - Additional vaccines may be recommended for a person with HIV based on the person’s age, previous vaccinations, risk factors for a particular disease, or certain HIV-related factors.